Update April 3, 2016

-Plugged Part A – Street Art Graphics (catalogued)
+Plugged Part C – Street Art Graphics (published in ContentDM)

-- The international archive has grown to 1,862 street art stickers and street art graphics from Canada, England, Germany, Russia, Spain, the United States, and other countries around the world.
-Many thanks to St. Lawrence University’s metadata guru, Arline Wolfe, at the library and Carole Mathey at the art gallery.
-The archive and a full description of the collection can be found by clicking on the link above.
+- Initiated in 2004, the archive has grown to 2,726 street art stickers and other street-based ephemera from Canada, Egypt, England, France, Germany, Indonesia, Russia, Spain, Ukraine, the United States, and other countries around the world.
+Many thanks to St. Lawrence University’s metadata guru, Arline Wolfe, at the library, and Carole Mathey at the art gallery for their help with the sticker collection and the two digital archives.

-Plugged Part B – Stickerkitty’s Collection on Flickr (uncatalogued)
+Plugged Part D – Stickerkitty’s Collection on Flickr (uncatalogued)

-- Of the over 9,000 stickers in my collection, over 7,400 stickers have been scanned and added to Flickr.
-Grouped by date and location, they can be viewed individually or by clicking on Sets.
+- Of the over 11,000 stickers in the collection, approximately 9,840 stickers have been scanned and added to Flickr.
+Grouped by date and location, they can be viewed individually or by clicking on Albums.

-Plugged Part C – New!
-Stickerkitty’s Map on Flickr (subject tags in progress)
+Plugged Part E – Stickerkitty’s Map on Flickr (subject tags in progress)

-- I started a new geo-tagging photography project during my May-June 2013 DAAD research trip to Berlin.
+- A geo-tagging photography project initiated during a May-June 2013 DAAD research trip to Berlin.
 Some early posts can be found at Geo-tagging with Stickerkitty’s Map, Geo-tagging in Berlin #1, Geo-tagging in Berlin #2, and Mapping right-wing stickers?.
 Grouped by date and location, the photographs can be viewed individually or by clicking on Sets.
 Image locations are geo-tagged and can be viewed on this Street Map.

 Update June 21, 2012